-Visit our Centre at 1321 Edward Street to enjoy a hot drink, take advantage of our advising, tutors, and computer lab, and meet other Indigenous students.
-We also host social gatherings, including potlucks, cultural events and information sessions.
+Visit our Centre at 1321 Edward Street to take advantage of our advising, tutors, and computer lab, and meet other Indigenous students.
+We also host social gatherings, cultural events and information sessions.

-The Indigenous Student Centre is proud to offer traditional smudging.
-The centre has appropriate ventilation and plant medicines available.
+The Indigenous Student Centre offers traditional smudging.
 We welcome students and Elders to visit the centre to use our smudging facilities.
+Plant medicines are available.

 MEET OUR STAFF

 Michele Graveline (she/her), Indigenous Student Advisor

 Michele Graveline (she/her) is the Indigenous Student Advisor at Dalhousie.
-I grew up within Treaty 5, in a historical Metis community in Northern Manitoba called Ralls Island.
-Of mixed ancestry, I have roots to the Red River and Northern Saskatchewan.
-I arrived in Mi’kma’ki in 1995 for a year and I am still here.
-I completed a BA (Hons.) at the University of Manitoba (’92) and a MAEd at Mount Saint Vincent University with a thesis titled Reinventing Our Eco-Relationship as Natural World within the Medicine Wheel (2008).
-My interests include Earth-based healing, personal writing, ecological relations, cultural safety, and anti-violence against women and MMIWGTS.
-I have been supporting Indigenous students in this territory since 2009, first in public schools and starting in 2017, at Dalhousie.
+She grew up within Treaty 5, in a historical Metis community in Northern Manitoba called Ralls Island and relocated to Mi’kma’ki in 1995.
+She completed a BA (Hons.) at the University of Manitoba (’92) and a MAEd at Mount Saint Vincent University (‘08).
+Her interests include Earth-based healing, plant medicine, personal writing, ecological relations, cultural safety, and anti-violence against women and MMIWGTS.
+She has been supporting Indigenous students in this territory since 2009, first in public schools and starting in 2017, at Dalhousie.

 Michele can be reached at firstname.lastname@example.org.